 - Make sure your mango is ripe, but not too ripe.

-- Assuming you haven’t added any avocado, keep any leftover salsa stored in the refrigerator for up to 2-3 days.
+- Keep leftovers stored in an airtight container in the refrigerator for up to 2-3 days.

 Mango Salsa Recipe